JFreude/MicroeukaryoticGutParasitesInWastewaterTreatmentPlants/README.md

 The original data (the raw OTU tables with taxonomic annotation, the metadata, and the trait database we used to assign the parasites) are provided in the folder [OriginalData](OriginalData/).
 Intermediate files, as well as results and figures, can be obtained by running the data analysis scripts.

 ## Data processing
-In this [pipeline]( R/01_DataPreprocessing.md) you find all steps that were performed the process the raw OUT data.
+In this [pipeline]( R/01_DataPreprocessing.md) you find all steps that were performed the process the raw OTU data.
 Within this pipeline, you also find links to the scripts for
 *	[Supplementary Figure 1]( R/02_MultivariateDispersionAndBetaDiversity.md) - Comparing microbial communities between WWTP locations to identify outliers
 *	[Supplementary Figure 2]( R/03_VariationsCausedBySampleProcessing.md) - Assessment of the variation caused by sampling processing (sequencing)
 *	[Supplementary Figure 3]( R/04_RarefactionCurves.md) - Rarefaction curves for metagenomic (rDNA) and metatranscriptomic (rRNA) data